hazur84/Hackintosh-X299-VENTURA/README.md

 ## Installing macOS Sonoma
 I have updated macOS Ventura to Sonoma but creating USB boot media to install from scratch is another option for those who prefer to do it that way.

-It is advisable to have macOS 13.4 Ventura or later.
+It is advisable to have macOS 13.4 Ventura or later
-System Settings >> Software Update >> Beta Updates >> click on the info icon >> Disabled.
+ - System Settings >> Software Update >> Beta Updates >> click on the info icon >> Disabled
-Choose macOS Sonoma 14.0.
+ - Choose macOS Sonoma 14.0

 Or get the app from App Store.

 So you can install Sonoma from scratch, To create the USB installation media.